Privacy & cookies

 We try to meet the highest standards when collecting and using information.
 For this reason, we take any complaints we receive about this very seriously.
 We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving our procedures.

-If you want to make a complaint about how we have handled your information, please contact the Data Protection Officer at:
+If you want to make a complaint about how we have handled your information, please contact the Data Protection Manager at:

 J.M.
 Finn & Co.
 Ltd